omenoen/android_passpoint/README.md

 So, I wanted to create a tool that can do that for Android.
 I wanted it to be easy to use, but keep the code simple so that it can be used by inexperience developer. <br />
-I followed Google's documentation on how to build a [Passpoint (Hotspot 2.0)](https://source.android.com/devices/tech/connect/wifi-passpoint) profile.
+I followed Google's documentation on how to build a [Passpoint (Hotspot 2.0)](https://source.android.com/devices/tech/connect/wifi-passpoint) profile, and used some details from this [parser](https://android.googlesource.com/platform/prebuilts/fullsdk/sources/android-29/+/refs/heads/androidx-sqlite-release/android/net/wifi/hotspot2/omadm/PpsMoParser.java).
 The document describes building the configurations for the network in XML and converting it to Base64.
 It also talks about getting the certificate for the network authenication and having it be in Base64 for also (.cer file).
 Once both pieces of data are in Base64 they will need to be put into a **multipart/mixed** MIME type.
 The multipart/mixed than must be converted to Base64 also.
 To deliver the Passpoint profile to Android it must be sent from a website using